UnzEva/CtD-Weather/README.md

-# CtD-Weather
+# Weather Online
-Pre-work assignment "Weather Online" - a weather API
+Code the Dream pre-work assignment - a weather API